Emotional Needs of Your Employees

 In the past, companies have invested millions of dollars in these events.
 While they were fun, how many tangible and sustainable results were achieved from these events?
 The expectation of these events cannot simply be to have fun and boost morale in the short term, the current environment demands a systemic approach to healing the emotional and mental state of employees.

 A systems approach goes well beyond surface numbers.
 For example, many diversity, equity, & inclusion initiatives may hit diversity quotas, but they fail to systemically shift how the organization achieves an inclusive culture.
-A recent Harvard Business Review article found that many minority leaders are struggling to thrive, feeling isolated and decreasing in confidence.
+A Harvard Business Review article found that many minority leaders are struggling to thrive, feeling isolated and decreasing in confidence.
 The article concluded that caring leadership is the key.
 While easier said than done, the year end or new year event is a major element of showing care for the employees.
 Afterwards, continued development of leaders can help employees to feel safe, to be visible, and to be supported, especially in the remote workplace, where new skills are required.